 The exact GPS coordinates for the Customs building in Phnom Penh are: 11.57100, 104.92383

-Cambodian road conditions
+Cambodia road conditions for motorcyclists

 The main roads are single lane carriageways, fast and dangerous.
 Oncoming drivers frequently overtake and come into your lane, flashing their lights and expecting you to get into the hard shoulder.
 Being on a motorcycle can be dangerous as you really do have to leave the road and sometimes ride straight into sand on a hard shoulder at speed because they don’t seem to care.
 There’s also livestock and dogs constantly running across the road, so you must keep your wits about you.